-A major goal of the Biobased Products Institute at MSU is to develop systems for food safety and agricultural security for US and global consumers.
+A major goal of the Biobased Products Institute at MSU is to develop systems that enhance food safety and agricultural security for U.S. and global consumers.
+Food safety has also become a concern for the beef industry at all production levels.
+Beef producers must address methods to improve and document ranch biosecurity and biocontainment protocols to prevent food safety events.

 Recommendations for food safety are made available to food processors, schools, consumers through different departments at MSU.
 Food Safety Works is a food safety education job-training program targeted to Montana high school students.
 This program has been very successful due to the cooperation among high school students, teachers, MSU Extension, and the food industry.
 Current and new crops have been evaluated for alternative uses beyond commodity products.
+Using the processes and organizational structure developed by the Montana Beef Network, research and educational programs continue to develop an animal identification and traceability system to address the animal health, biosecurity, and food safety concerns expressed by producers and consumers.

 In addition to publications, researchers have developed food products for individuals who may not be able to consume traditional grains.
 The development of flour from Indian ricegrass (Montina flour) at MSU is now produced and distributed by a Montana cooperative.
 The development of gluten-free crops, such as high-protein oat and timothy grass, will provide food options for those sensitive to gluten.
 Timothy flour is highly nutritious, gluten-free and can be used to produce a variety of baked products.
+Research-based information on food safety and other food management principles are made to producers through conferences and producer meetings.

 KA Code Knowledge Area

-502 New and Improved Food Products
+Kilowieuge Alea

-711 Ensure Food Products Free of Harmful Chemicals, Including Residu
+Ensure Food Products Free of Harmful Chemicals, Including Residues from Agricultural and Other Sources.